Program Description

 Contacts

 All questions about the program are welcome.
-Please feel free to contact the program coordinators: Tingting Kang, Director of EAP Center at kangt@lafayette.edu/610.330.3187 or Janine Block, Assistant Director of Intercultural Development at blockj@lafayette.edu/610.330.5546.
+Please feel free to contact the program coordinators: Tingting Kang, Director of EAP Center at kangt@lafayette.edu/610.330.3187 or Janine Block, Associate Director of Intercultural Development at blockj@lafayette.edu/610.330.5546.